 In October of 1945 representatives from 51 nations ratified the United Nations Charter emphasizing a commitment to connecting civil society worldwide.
 In 1946 the UN General Assembly established the Department of Public Information/Non-Governmental Organizations (DPI/NGO) through resolution 13.
 The stated goal of the DPI was and is, “to promote global awareness and understanding of the work of the United Nations.”
 In 1949 the National Federation of Music Clubs was accredited by the UN as a Non-Governmental Organization and was the first music organization associated with the Department of Public Information.

 There are currently over 1300 NGOs associated with the United Nations DPI.

 The NFMC provides this outline as an NGO:

-Anyone with an email address can have correspondence from the UN to the NFMC Representative forwarded by submitting their address.
-An “address book” for the purpose will be maintained and UN correspondence automatically forwarded to it.
-We have a membership of 200,000.
-Of that number, how close are we likely to come in enlisting this membership in developing links to the UN from their community?
-Bear in mind that for many NGOs, there is no Internet.
-Travel to NYC is prohibitive from distant places on the planet.
-We are not only occupying a place of honor by being accredited at the UN, but have an obligation to work with it in pursuit of its goals – a peaceful planet, mindful of its vulnerability to misinformation and/or no information.
+All members of NFMC can request information about the UN and the work of the representative.
+We not only occupy a place of honor by being accredited at the UN, but have an obligation to work with it in pursuit of its goals – a peaceful planet, mindful of its vulnerability to misinformation and/or no information.
 We can help.
 The UN Charter and our own Charter are there to affirm the role.